radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

 ### Properties
 * **AutoEnableIO**: bool: Indicates whether the volume is auto-enabled for I/O operations.
 By default, Amazon EBS disables I/O to the volume from attached EC2 instances when it determines that a volume's data is potentially inconsistent.
 If the consistency of the volume is not a concern, and you prefer that the volume be made available immediately if it's impaired, you can configure the volume to automatically enable I/O.
 * **AvailabilityZone**: string (Required): The ID of the Availability Zone in which to create the volume.
 For example, ``us-east-1a``.
 * **Encrypted**: bool: Indicates whether the volume should be encrypted.
 The effect of setting the encryption state to ``true`` depends on the volume origin (new or from a snapshot), starting encryption state, ownership, and whether encryption by default is enabled.
-For more information, see [Encryption by default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) in the *Amazon Elastic Compute Cloud User Guide*.
+For more information, see [Encryption by default](https://docs.aws.amazon.com/ebs/latest/userguide/work-with-ebs-encr.html#encryption-by-default) in the *Amazon EBS User Guide*.
  Encrypted Amazon EBS volumes must be attached to instances that support Amazon EBS encryption.
-For more information, see [Supported instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#EBSEncryption_supported_instances).
+For more information, see [Supported instance types](https://docs.aws.amazon.com/ebs/latest/userguide/ebs-encryption-requirements.html#ebs-encryption_supported_instances).
 * **Iops**: int: The number of I/O operations per second (IOPS).
 For ``gp3``, ``io1``, and ``io2`` volumes, this represents the number of IOPS that are provisioned for the volume.
 For ``gp2`` volumes, this represents the baseline performance of the volume and the rate at which the volume accumulates I/O credits for bursting.
  The following are the supported values for each volume type:
   +   ``gp3``: 3,000 - 16,000 IOPS
   +   ``io1``: 100 - 64,000 IOPS
   +   ``io2``: 100 - 256,000 IOPS

- For ``io2`` volumes, you can achieve up to 256,000 IOPS on [instances built on the Nitro System](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances).
+ For ``io2`` volumes, you can achieve up to 256,000 IOPS on [instances built on the Nitro System](https://docs.aws.amazon.com/ec2/latest/instancetypes/ec2-nitro-instances.html).
 On other instances, you can achieve performance up to 32,000 IOPS.
  This parameter is required for ``io1`` and ``io2`` volumes.
 The default for ``gp3`` volumes is 3,000 IOPS.
 This parameter is not supported for ``gp2``, ``st1``, ``sc1``, or ``standard`` volumes.
 * **KmsKeyId**: string: The identifier of the kms-key-long to use for Amazon EBS encryption.
 If ``KmsKeyId`` is specified, the encrypted state must be ``true``.
  If you omit this property and your account is enabled for encryption by default, or *Encrypted* is set to ``true``, then the volume is encrypted using the default key specified for your account.
 If your account does not have a default key, then the volume is encrypted using the aws-managed-key.